 Introduction - Emergence and Development of Social Entrepreneurship.
 Social Problems in India: An Overview.
 Social Development: The Indian Scenario.
 Emergence of Social Entrepreneurs and Sustainable Solutions to Social Problem.
-Characteristics and Context of Social Entrepreneurship in Societies & Economies.
+Characteristics and Context of Social Entrepreneurship .The Role of Social Entrepreneurship in Societies & Economies.